bradleyrumball/AutoLogic/README.md

 #### Test Data Generation ####
 - [ ] Very basic random number generation 😭
-- [ ] Configurable random number generation (e.g., input parameters can be configured with upper and lower bounds) 😟
+- [ ] Configurable random number generation (e.g. input parameters can be configured with upper and lower bounds) 😟
-- [ ] Advanced random number generation (e.g., can be used to generate non-numerical inputs randomly, such as strings and other types, like objects) 😐
+- [ ] Advanced random number generation (e.g. can be used to generate non-numerical inputs randomly, such as strings and other types, like objects) 😐
-- [ ] Advanced random number generation (e.g., can use example inputs as the basis of seeds, similar to fuzzing), or, applies a search-based technique “out of the box” (e.g., the AVMf) 🙂
+- [ ] Advanced random number generation (e.g. can use example inputs as the basis of seeds, similar to fuzzing), or, applies a search-based technique “out of the box” (e.g. the AVMf) 🙂
-- [x] Applies  own  search-based  method  (e.g.,  implemented  own  evolutionary algorithm) or similarly advanced technique 😁
+- [x] Applies  own  search-based  method (e.g.  implemented  own  evolutionary algorithm) or similarly advanced technique 😁

 #### Coverage Level Computation and Reporting ####
 - [ ] Coverage level computed for simple criterion as implemented for (2)above 😐/😟/😭
 - [X] Coverage  level computed and individual uncovered elements re-ported 😁/🙂

 #### Test Suite Output ####
 - [ ] Simple output of inputs to the command line 😐/😟/😭
 - [x] Writes out JUnit Java code that can be compiled separately and run 😁/🙂

 #### GitHub Repo andREADME.md ####
-- [ ] Problems with repo (e.g., files missing) and/or instructions deficient 😐/😟/😭
+- [ ] Problems with repo (e.g. files missing) and/or instructions deficient 😐/😟/😭
-- [ ] Everything works and can be setup from the repo, according to instructions supplied in theREADME.md 🙂
+- [ ] Everything works and can be setup from the repo, according to instructions supplied in the README.md 🙂
 - [x] README.md especially well-polished, installation and running tool worked flawlessly 😁

 Key:
 😁 = 1st